Hyman Bloom:

 In 1955, Bloom moved away from anatomical subject matter as his dominant theme.
 He continued to explore seance scenes and rabbi portraits, plus newly introduced themes of skeletal fish and turban squash still lifes.
 His output in oils continued at his typical pace of about 5 works per year, but his output of works on paper skyrocketed.

-In 1955, Hyman and Nina started going to Lubec, Maine for three weeks every August.
+1955 was also the year when Hyman and Nina started going to Lubec, Maine for three weeks every August.
 The experience of Lubec becomes very evident in Bloom’s themes, which now include a number of fish skeleton drawings and, for the first time, landscape works inspired by the Bold Coast area of Lubec.
 The Bold Coast is adjacent to what is now Quoddy Head State Park, the easternmost point of land in the United States.
 More information about Hyman and Nina’s time in Lubec can be found in this essay.

 Bloom had sporadically used fish as subject matter going as far back as the early 1940s, but these earlier works were essentially one-offs and didn’t develop into a series until 1956.
 He produced a large number of fish pictures in the mid to late 50s — mostly drawings, and again in the 1970s and 1980s – mostly paintings.
 The fish paintings of the 1970s are some of his most iconic works.